-LIBRARY: Automated library with RHID is available.
+LIBRARY: Automated library with RFID is available.
 An upgraded library with the latest collections of books and journals in addition to internet facilities is available.

-Central library with 9041 titles is open from 8 am to 12 midnight.
-Separate reference, journals (86 Indian & 34 Foreign) and Internet sections with 40 computers are present & easily accessible to students & faculty.
+Central library with 16049 books, open from 8 am to 12 midnight.
+Separate reference, Indian journals - 76, International Journals-33, Learning resources of Delnet and proguest accessed, and Internet sections with 40 computers are present & easily accessible to students & faculty.